Rich Kidz

-Rich Kidz (formerly known as Rich Kids) is an American hip hop group from Atlanta, Georgia, formed in 2008.
+Rich Kidz (formerly known as Rich Kids) is an American hip-hop group from Atlanta, Georgia, formed in 2008.
 In 2012, they were signed to Columbia Records.

 Departure

 Jose Guapo left the group to pursue solo career after reports of mismanagement at Grand Hustle Records.
-Jose Guapo is currently under Quality Control Music and has his own label called XVL.

 Shad da God, formerly known as Rich Kid Shawty, is the cousin of T.I.
-Shad is currently signed to Grand Hustle Records.

 Skooly, while still a part of Rich Kidz, went on to pursue his solo career as an artist.
 Skooly has produced tracks throughout Atlanta and is even signed to 2 Chainz's label T.R.U.